Guy Waterman: A Natural Death

 Guy Waterman had climbed every peak in the Northeast high country—in winter, and from all the cardinal directions.
 With his wife, he had co-authored four scrupulously principled books on New England wilderness, and he was revered as the conscience of the mountains, a beloved teacher and friend, a paragon of Yankee self-reliance.
-Why, then, did he hike to the to
+Why, then, did he hike to the top of his favorite peak on the coldest day of the year and lie down to die?

 That last morning.
 A small cabin, completely off the grid.
 A couple, Guy and Laura Waterman, inseparable for 30 years.
 No distracting buzz—no TV, no droning NPR, no telephone.
 Just the silence of the winter woods pressing in.